Out-Of-Memory Prevention#

 The memory monitor is a component that runs within the raylet process on each node.
 It periodically checks the memory usage, which includes the worker heap, the object store, and the raylet as described in memory management.
 If the combined usage exceeds a configurable threshold the raylet will kill a task or actor process to free up memory and prevent Ray from failing.

-It is available on Linux and is tested with Ray running inside a container that is using cgroup v1.
-If you encounter issues when running the memory monitor outside of a container or the container is using cgroup v2, please file an issue or post a question.
+It’s available on Linux and is tested with Ray running inside a container that is using cgroup v1/v2.
+If you encounter issues when running the memory monitor outside of a container, file an issue or post a question.

 How do I disable the memory monitor?#